 Longhaired Dachshunds tend to have a softer temperament to match their silky coats.
 They are quiet and elegant, with a somewhat more biddable personality, but they are just as active as Smooth or Wirehaired Dachshunds.

-The Smooth type are moderate and mischievous, for sure — he wouldn’t be a real Dachshund if he weren’t — but not as wild and crazy as the Wire and not as quiet as the Longhair.
+The Smooth type is moderate and mischievous, for sure — he wouldn’t be a real Dachshund if he weren’t — but not as wild and crazy as the Wire and not as quiet as the Longhair.

 A Dachshund will work for you instead of against you and can become a heck of a competitor in obedience trials, rally and other dog sports.
 It’s just a matter of finding what motivates him.
-Usually food works, but Dachshunds have their own way of thinking and no matter how good the treats are, sometimes their desires just won’t coincide with what you’re asking them to do.
-Training a Dachshund calls for patience, consistency and a great sense of humor.
+Usually, food works, but Dachshunds have their own way of thinking and no matter how good the treats are, sometimes their desires just won’t coincide with what you’re asking them to do.
+Training Dachshund calls for patience, consistency and a great sense of humor.

 The earliest Dachshunds had smooth coats that could be any color.
 The longhaired Dachshund, which was popular for hunting water-loving prey such as otters, may have been created through crosses with spaniels.
 The wirehaired Dachshund is the youngest of the varieties, receiving official recognition in 1890.
-His rough coat protects him from thorny brush as he pursues his prey.
+His rough coat protects him from the thorny brush as he pursues his prey.

 Dachshunds first came to the United States in 1870, imported to hunt rabbits.
 The American Kennel Club registered its first Dachshund in 1885, and the Dachshund Club of America was formed 10 years later.